Praqma/training-infra/README.md

 cluster_machine_type = "n1-standard-4"
 ```

+The file `variables.tf` contain all the variabes that can be tuned for the
+infrastructure, however, the following variables are of particular importance
+and should be reviewed before any deployment of the training infrastructure:

+1. `source_ip_cidr` - the source CIDR from where the training network access
+originates.
+Typically the /32 external NAT address of the training network.
+IMPORTANT: Your project should not have any default firewall rules for this to work.
+The default value implies no source IP address filtering, i.e. no firewall functionality.

+2. `bastion_count` - the number of individual Docker nodes necessary for Docker training.
+Also functions as the bastion hosts for accessing the Kubernetes cluster.

+3. `initial_worker_node_count` - the number of worker nodes in the Kubernetes cluster.

+4. `gcp_service_account_key` - the service account used to create all resource.
+The service account should have the roles `Compute Admin`, `Compute Network Admin`, `Kubernetes Engine Admin`, `Service Account Admin`, `Service Account User` and `Project IAM Admin`.
+You also need to ensure that you have the `IAM API`, `Kubernetes Engine API` and `Cloud Resource Manager API` enabled.

+5. `global_prefix` - a nice prefix for the resources created by terraform

 Note that the default variables contain port access lists suitable for the
 training katas - should you add more katas or decide to use other ports, you
 need to set the port access variables accordingly.